snowmany19/ClientIQ/README.md

 ## 🧑‍💻 Handoff & Ownership
 - All code, data, and configuration are now ready for transfer
 - `.env` contains all secrets and environment-specific settings (never commit this file)
-- See `PERFORMANCE_NOTES.md` for scaling and optimization
+- See `scripts/README.md` for utility scripts and setup
-- See `SECURITY_AUDIT_REPORT.md` for security best practices
+- See `SMTP_SETUP_GUIDE.md` for email configuration
 - All migration/test scripts are included in `backend/`
 - For questions, contact the original developer (see Support)
 - **Please review the [Terms of Sale](TERMS_OF_SALE.md) before completing your purchase.**